creationix/howtonode.org/articles/how-to-module.markdown

   primarily in JavaScript.
 * A command-line program.
 * A website or server or something.
-(That is, an implementation that you'll put on an actual server, not a framework.)
+(That is, an implementation that you’ll put on an actual server, not a framework.)

 There is a lot of overlap in these categories.
-A thing doesn't have to be just one sort of thing.
+A thing doesn’t have to be just one sort of thing.

 ## Writing a Binding